Tremédica

 The International Association of Medical Translators and Writers and Related Sciences (Asociación Internacional de Traductores y Redactores de Medicina y Ciencias Afines, acronym Tremédica) is an international organization devoted to the promotion of the professions related to medical translation.

 Overview

-Established in December 2005 in Washington, D.C. as a non-profit organization and currently registered in Barcelona, Spain, it has members from all the Spanish-speaking world.
+Tremédica was established in December 2005 in Washington, D.C. as a non-profit organization and currently registered in Barcelona, Spain.

+It has members from all the Spanish-speaking world.
 This organization actively takes part in the organization of events relevant for the benefit of the linguistic aspects of the medical fields.